ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 ### Constraints and Extract

-We`ve already seen the basic ``load`` function, but we can also control which cubes are actually loaded with *constraints*.
+We've already seen the basic `load` function, but we can also control which cubes are actually loaded with *constraints*.
 The simplest constraint is just a string, which filters cubes based on their name:

 ```python
 fname = iris.sample_data_path('uk_hires.pp')